taikt/codefun/deepl/cguard/src/rule_set/LGEDVRuleGuide.md

 ## Rule LGEDV_CRCL_0004:
 Definition: Default (Initialization) value of return need to be a negative/false/failure or any other error meaning.
 Initialize the returning value to FAILED or the negative meaning value.

-## Rule LGEDV_CRCL_0005:
-Definition: Use a meaningful variable name.
-Avoid to use uncommon naming without any related meaning.

-## Rule LGEDV_CRCL_0007:
-Definition: Do not use thread, looper unless there is an unavoidable reason.

 ## Rule LGEDV_CRCL_0009:
 Definition: Recommended Cyclomatic Complexity is lower than 10 (some of function should be break down for readability, maintainability).